spawnmarvel/AlienInvasionGame/README.md

-# Alien Invasion game from the book Python Crash Course: A Hands-On, Project-Based Introduction to Programming by Eric Matthes
+#Header:
-https://www.amazon.com/Python-Crash-Course-Hands-Project-Based/dp/159327603
+Alien Invasion game from the book Python Crash Course: A Hands-On, Project-Based Introduction to Programming by Eric Matthes in Python 3 https://www.amazon.com/Python-Crash-Course-Hands-Project-Based/dp/159327603

 ## Getting Started